Some life insurance products like whole life insurance also double up as an investment tool. This is where things can

 Pros of whole life insurance

 Whole life insurance provides an insurance cover that lasts as long as you do, assuming you pay the premiums.
-Ceaseless coverage can be reassuring for someone with a lifelong dependence.
+Ceaseless coverage can be reassuring for someone with a lifelong dependent or looking to cover the cost of their funeral.

 Whole life insurance also includes an investment account that grows on a tax-deferred basis.
 This money can fund your retirement or come in handy when money is tight.
 The cash value feature can be appealing for very-high-income individuals who have maxed out other investment options.

 Cons of whole life insurance

 Without question, the biggest drawback is cost.
 As a general rule, expect a whole life insurance policy to cost five to ten times more than a term life insurance policy with the same death benefit amount.

 While whole life insurance offers some tax advantages and in a way forces you to save money, you’re likely to get a better deal outside of insurance.
 Compared to other investment vehicles, whole life policies charge higher investment fees and have lower rates of growth.
 Getting coverage with a smaller insurance company (vs. a larger insurance company) can also save you some money.

 Is whole life insurance worth it for you?

 Whole life insurance isn’t for everyone.
 Its high cost can put off many life insurance buyers, while the low rate of return may not be a good fit for people looking for aggressive investment vehicles.

 However, if you are a very-high-income individual and want to avoid taxes while accessing the policy’s cash value, it could be a good fit for your financial plan.